caseyg/awesome/TOPICS.md

 *   [bbc/react-transcript-editor](https://github.com/bbc/react-transcript-editor) - A React component to make correcting automated transcriptions of audio and video easier and faster.
 By BBC News Labs. - Work in progress

 ## textav

 *   [bbc/react-transcript-editor](https://github.com/bbc/react-transcript-editor) - A React component to make correcting automated transcriptions of audio and video easier and faster.
 By BBC News Labs. - Work in progress

-## transcript

-*   [bbc/react-transcript-editor](https://github.com/bbc/react-transcript-editor) - A React component to make correcting automated transcriptions of audio and video easier and faster.
-By BBC News Labs. - Work in progress